Deep Diving Essentials

-The Cayman Aggressor IV offers safaris to explore the walls and shipwrecks of Grand Cayman, Little Cayman and Cayman Brac – including Bloody Bay Wall.
+The Cayman Aggressor IV offers safaris to explore Grand Cayman, Little Cayman, and Cayman Brac's walls and shipwrecks, including Bloody Bay Wall.

 There are over 7000 islands dotted throughout the tropical seas of the Philippines, offering diverse diving in the Coral Triangle, where divers can enjoy muck diving, wreck diving, and plentiful sharks.

 The Visayas offer Coral Triangle critters such as pygmy seahorses and mandarin fish, whilst shark fans can enjoy encountering elusive thresher sharks during Malapascua liveaboard diving.

 Malapascua is the only place in the world where thresher sharks are seen daily, and this island offers over 20 scuba diving sites.
-Monad Shoal at Malapascua is a submerged island that sits on top of a steep drop-off that descends 200 meters (656 feet) into the inky depths.
-This setting attracts thresher sharks, manta rays, devil rays and more to the cleaning stations.
+Monad Shoal at Malapascua is a submerged island with a steep drop-off that descends 200 meters (656 feet) into the inky depths.
+This setting attracts thresher sharks, manta rays, devil rays, and more to the cleaning stations.

-Shark Point and Shark Wall are the two main thresher shark dive sites at Monad and are deep dives to around 25 meters (82 feet).
+Shark Point and Shark Wall are Monad's two main thresher shark dive sites and are deep dives to around 25 meters (82 feet).

 Kimud Shoal is another Malapascua dive highlight and is the place to visit for hammerhead sharks in the Philippines.
-Kimud island lies near Monad Shoal and is also characterised by a steep slope reaching to depths over 200 meters (656 feet).
+Kimud island lies near Monad Shoal and is also characterized by a steep slope reaching to depths over 200 meters (656 feet).

-April to June is regarded at the best season for Belize scuba diving, though diving is possible all year.
+April to June is considered the best season for Belize scuba diving, though diving is possible all year.

 There are two main dive seasons in Micronesia:

 - The high season is December to March, offering calm seas and drier weather

-- The low seasons of May, June and September offer the lowest prices and least visitors
+- The low seasons of May, June, and September offer the lowest prices and the least visitors

-Great scuba diving is available year-round in Egypt and there are accessible deep dives all year.
+Great scuba diving is available year-round in Egypt, with accessible deep dives all year.